Splines/typst-powerpoint/README.md

 - `npm run stop` — Stop the Office add-in debugger.

 ## Tips
-- If insertion silently fails, check the taskpane console for “Insert failed” or “WASM Load Error.”
+- If insertion silently fails, check the taskpane console for "Insert failed" or "WASM Load Error."
-- Ensure the built `pkg/typst_ppt_engine.js` and `.wasm` file stay in `web/pkg/`; the stub file must be replaced by the `wasm-pack` output.
+- Ensure the built `pkg/typst_ppt_engine.js` and `.wasm` file stay in `web/pkg/`.
-- Keep the math font available at `/assets/math-font.ttf`; missing font can distort rendering.
+- Keep the math font available at `/assets/math-font.ttf`.